Construction Networking Event in UAE | Technology ConFex

 This session explores journeys in digital sales and leasing and how it is streamlining operations and boosting profitability.
 From sales and marketing (selecting units, digital signatures, online payments and handovers) to property management interactions, using centralised platforms, stakeholders can monitor real-time data on key performance indicators (KPIs) like energy usage and occupancy rates all from a single dashboard.
 Delve into the benefits, challenges, and future potential of a fully digital sales and leasing ecosystem that’s setting the standard for the next generation of real estate.

-Ala Elayyan, AVP - IT, Abu Dhabi Commercial Properties
+Alaa Elayyan, AVP - IT, Abu Dhabi Commercial Properties

 10.40